Soostone/charade/README.md

 * last-name - randomly chosen English last names
 * enum - arbitrary enumerations specified in a file

-The charade application also requires a file \"charade.cfg\" in the current directory for configuration.
+The charade application also requires a file "charade.cfg" in the current directory for configuration.
 The config file should look like this:

     # Select whether random data is generated every request or only once when the